-The NFJP grantee, AHDC, provides career and training services and related assistance for MSFWs.
+The NFJP grantee, AHDC, provides career and training services and related assistance for MSFWs, along with Arkansas Workforce Center staff.
 The cooperative agreement between ADWS and AHDC was developed to coordinate and enhance service delivery to MSFWs.
 This partnership provides for the sharing of labor market information, basic, individualized, and career services, training, supportive services and job-related resources available to MSFWs.